Hi-Im-Simon/SSnippets/README.md

 Take whatever you need, paste it into your project and stop slowing VSCode down with hundreds of snippets you will never use from libraries you will forget you even installed.

+The project was created to:
+- Maintain a "library" of snippets that can be split into parts and fully customized to your project's needs.
+- Make it easier to take your first steps in VSCode snippet creation.

 ## Quickstart
 To enable SSnippets simply copy files with types of snippets that you need to the `.vscode` directory of your project.